REST Messaging Protocol

 This section describes the Solace Representational State Transfer (REST) messaging protocol and message exchange patterns that will be encountered in common use cases.

 REST is a lightweight way of designing network applications.
 Solace REST messaging can be used to integrate external HTTP REST clients and other network appliances that have built-in support for REST-like messaging with Solace PubSub+.

 Solace REST messaging makes use of bi-directional HTTP POST requests to exchange messages in both directions as shown in the following figure.
-This enables REST clients to send messages to and receive messages from any Solace PubSub+ message broker clients.
+This enables REST clients to send messages to and receive messages from any Solace PubSub+ event broker clients.

 REST producers send message contents in the body of an HTTP POST request.
 For request/reply scenarios, the response contents are carried in the body of the HTTP 200 OK responses.
-For REST consumers, the message broker sends the message in the body of an HTTP POST request.
+For REST consumers, the event broker sends the message in the body of an HTTP POST request.
 And again for request/reply scenarios, the response contents are carried in the HTTP 200 OK responses.

 The use of HTTP POST requests in both directions has several benefits.
 It removes the possibility of message loss which can exist when using HTTP GET requests to poll for messages.
 It also enables much higher performance and overall message rate when multiple, parallel HTTP connections are used.

 Solace REST Highlights

 The following is a list of some of the key aspects of the Solace REST Protocol:

 - the REST Service is controlled per Message VPN

 - REST access Ports are also configured per Message VPN

 - it supports HTTP 1.1 persistent connections for efficient messaging